 Dino may not even be 30 yet.
 But he's already considered one of the old guard at STUDER.
 His career began in Steffisburg with an apprenticeship in Design, which he supplemented with an additional vocational certification.
 Dino has been working in Biel for the past four years in Mechanical Design.
-"I appreciate this agility at the Biel site," Dino explains.
-He develops customer-specific assemblies for the internal cylindrical grinders, produces technical clarification documents and provides support with assembly.
-Dino says of his work, "What I like about working with STUDER is that my ideas actually flow into the designs."
+"I appreciate this agility at the site in Biel", Dino explains.
+He develops customer-specific assemblies for the internal cylindrical grinders, produces technical clarification documents and provides support in the assembly.
+Dino says of his work "what I like about working with STUDER is that my ideas actually flow into the designs".

 Marc Lobsiger's job brings him in contact with foreign cultures every day.
 He is responsible at the Service Academy for organizing and planning education and training sessions for United Grinding technicians, international branch offices and for customers.
 "I gain something every time I meet a person from another country".
-Marc uses breaks and joint lunches to learn about cultural practices, and to discuss their origins.
+Marc uses the breaks and joint lunches to get acquainted with and discuss the cultural customs.
 Being an instructor requires a certain ability to convey concepts and understand what participants already know.
-The communication and training documents are accordingly adapted to different cultures.
-"This is necessary to ensure that the quality of our services is at a uniform level throughout the world."
+The communication and training documents are adapted accordingly to the different cultures.
+"This is necessary to ensure that the quality of our services is at a uniform level throughout the world".

-Lending a hand is familiar work for Michael Nussbaum .
+Tackling an issue is familiar work for Michael Nussbaum .
 He's a trained bicycle, motorcycle and automotive mechanic.
-But he's also spent time worked on a farm.
+But he has also spent time working on a farm.
 At STUDER, he mainly works on wheelheads for the S121, S131, S141 and S151.
 It takes seven working days to build up a complete wheelhead.
-"I've been building the grinding head for the internal grinding lines since the very first prototypes.
-At this point I've machined over 100 grinding heads.
-It's not unfair to say that I am a real specialist in the area," Michael explains.
-He keeps his energy up for work every day at Lake Thur or from delicious regional cuisine that he likes to put together in the evenings.
+"I've been building the wheelhead for the internal grinding lines since the very first prototypes.
+In the meantime I have worked on over 100 wheelheads.
+I can really say that I am a real specialist in this area", Michael explains.
+Michael gets the energy for his work on the Lake of Thun or from the home-style cooking, which he likes to make fresh in the evening.

 Deep in the night, somewhere in Manila.
 Andreas Balint woke up when the driver cried out.
-The taxi was skidding heavily, and barely let itself get back under control.
-Driver and passenger spent five hours waiting out a super-typhoon.
+The taxi is skidding heavily and only barely can the driver make it to a secure shelter.
+Driver and passenger spent five hours waiting out a supertyphoon.
 That's the kind of thing that happens on the way to a customer in October.
 Fortunately, most of Andreas's work isn't so dangerous.
 He works in Customer Care.
-Andreas is puts customers' machines into operation, performs maintenance and optimizes their processes.
-"I'm on the go a lot and love having no idea what I'll be up to even on the next day."
-At this point he could strip and rebuild an internal cylindrical grinder blindfolded – no surprise, given that he helped develop the range in the first place.
+Andreas puts customers' machines into operation, performs maintenance and optimizes their processes.
+"I am underway a lot and love having no idea what I'll be up to the next day."
+He knows the internal cylindrical grinding machines now inside out - no surpride, as he was involved in the development of the series from the start.

 Mother, farmer, equestrian and STUDER employee for 19 years.
 That's Sibylle Schlapbach.
 She is a key cog in the in-house sales team, knows the company inside and out and appreciates the varied work.
 "I love to go to trade fairs and break out of the daily office routine.
-In general, the flexible working time are a big help tome as a young mother. " Sibylle has also spend a decade serving as vocational trainer.
-She gets to know each trainee personally, helping them find the right learning tempo and ensuring that they've all mastered the curriculum by the end of the six months - no easy task!
+In general, the flexible working time are a big help to me as a young mother".
+Sibylle has also spend a decade serving as vocational trainer.
+She gets to know each apprentice personally, helping them find the right learning tempo and ensuring that they've all mastered the curriculum by the end of the six months - no easy task!